brian-bai/brian-bai.github.io/_posts/2016-06-20-face-book-part4-modeling-and-parallel.md

 ## Overview
 This is the fourth part of my kaggle competition [Facebook V: Predicting Check Ins](https://www.kaggle.com/c/facebook-v-predicting-check-ins).

 In the step, I will process the data for modeling.
 The competition will be end soon.
 A common solution that discussed a lot in the forum is to split the data to small blocks and apply machine learning method on each block.
-In this post, I will try this method and check the multicore processing to accerlate the process time.
+In this post, I will try this method and check the multicore processing to accelerate the process time.